nedp/comp90020-uno/README.md

 process communicate with each other directly to maintain a game of Uno.

+### Distributed algorithms

+Distributed algorithms which we used include:

+* A virtual ring based mutual exclusion for turn taking
+* Use of a dynamic central authority (leader) for basic topology changes
+* The Bully algorithm for leader election
+* An extension to the ring mutex algorithm for rolling back in the event of turn taker failure

 ### Failure handling

 The implementation assumes a synchronous network.